atoti/atoti/CONTRIBUTING.md

 ### General notebook rules

-* Folders and files name should be lowercase with hyphen.
+* Folders and file names should be lowercase with hyphens.

   * E.g. `name-of-my-folder-or-file`

-* Notebook example should be put inside a folder which name is the notebook's title.
-This folder should be located under a specific "domain" folder.
+* Notebook examples should reside within folders whose names represent the notebook's title or idea.
+Each notebook folder should reside within a "domain" folder, such as `01-atoti-academy`, `02-technical-guides`, or `03-use-cases`.

-  * E.g. `/relevant-domain/title-of-my-notebook-folder/`
+  * E.g. `/domain/notebook-folder/`

-* Entrypoint should be named `main.ipynb`
+* Individual `.ipynb` files within a notebook folder should be named `main.ipynb`.
-* README TOC should be updated to link to the new notebook
+* README table of contents should be updated to link to the new notebook.
-* Notebook should have an H1 title, matching folder name and README TOC
+* Notebook should have an H1 title, matching folder name and README table of contents.
-* Create a README at notebook level to briefly introduce yourself and the use case.
+* Create a README within notebook folders to briefly introduce the use case.

 ### Data rules

-* Data files name should use snake_case
+* Data files name should use snake_case.
-* Data files should be of reasonable size, not exceeding 50MB, unless programmatically generated
+* Data files should be of reasonable size, not exceeding 50MB, unless programmatically generated.
-* All data files should be uploaded on data.atoti.io If you don't have access to it, data should be hosted on a public host and an owner will transfer them to data.atoti.io upon review
+* All data files should be uploaded on `data.atoti.io`.
+If you don't have access to it, data should be hosted on a public host and an owner will transfer them to `data.atoti.io` upon review.

 ### Python code rules